-Cloud hosting uses virtual servers rather connected to physical server clusters that provide a high level of security, flexibility, and scalability due to cloud computing technologies.
+Cloud hosting uses virtual servers rather than physical server clusters that provide a high level of security, flexibility, and scalability due to cloud computing technologies.

-With managed WordPress hosting on the cloud, your website has a much higher uptime because sudden surges in traffic are perfectly managed.
-The provider automatically gives you a higher capacity for the period when it’s crucial and then you get back to your normal plan, just paying a small price for the additional resources later.
+With the best managed WordPress hosting on the cloud, your website has a much higher uptime because sudden surges in traffic are perfectly managed.
+The provider automatically gives you a higher capacity for the period when it’s crucial.
+Then you get back to your normal plan, just paying a small price for the additional resources later.
 This is what hosting scalability is about.